stharshine/Project_2_ETL_AirBnB/README.md

 ## Project Proposal

-The project focuses on the New York City Airbnb Market.
+The project focuses on the New York City Airbnb Market, one of the most visited cities in the whole world and home of many Broadway enthusiasts.
 The chosen dataset’s have been extracted from three different sources of data: Personal Information of Airbnb hosts, Cost of Properties per Area and Room type.
 The data transformation process will be performed using Jupyter Notebook, and then be loaded into a PostgreSQL database preparing the data for further analysis to be performed.